Marcia-Rolfingsmeyer/GoldBadgeProject/README.md

 ## Gold Badge Project
 3 challenges to utilize learned knowledge for C# for 1150 academy.
 GoldBadge is the 1st step for software development.
-It utilizes methods, classes, constructors, queues, lists, collections, and test methods.
+It utilizes methods, classes, constructors, queues, lists, collections, dictionaries, repo's, crud, and test methods.